ColmanC19/api_code_review/README.md

 * Then you will call the directory using your terminal, make sure you're in the desktop and cd "project name here"

 * Run "bundle install" in your terminal after opening the project.
-This will install neccessary gems.
+This will install necessary gems.

 * Run rails s in your terminal.
-If successful you can open your browser and type in localhost:3000 to run the app.
+If successful you can open an API development platform of your choice (I use Postman: http://www.getpostman.com/).
+You can then type in localhost:3000/rescues to use the API and see methods.

-* It's a lot more files that I'm used to dealing with.
-If it seems overwhelming just know that you can simply look at most of the necessary code in the app folder on github.

-_This project uses the latest versions of Ruby, rails and the Gems included in the project._
+_This project uses these versions of Ruby(2.6.3), rails(6.0) and any version a specific Gem(located in Gemfile) included in the project._

 ## No known Bugs at this point.